First-order convergence for $321$-avoiding permutations: -avoiding permutations

+In this way, the $k$-tail acts as a combinatorial random variable that encodes the local insertion dynamics of the permutation.
+The evolution of $\psi_1$ coincides with the process on $\mathbb{N} \setminus \{1\}$ describing the number of active sites with stationary distribution \eqref{leftev}, and this connection allows us to track the probabilistic behavior of insertions in a manner consistent with the Catalan tree framework. \\

 Now we will show that the evolution of this set under insertion is well-defined with respect to the logical equivalence classes.
-Observe that the evolution of $\psi_1$ agrees with the process defined on $\mathbb{N} \setminus {1}$ in the previous section and its stationary distribution is given by \eqref{leftev}.
+In particular, we show that if two permutations have the same $k$-tails and the same logical class, then under insertion, the equivalence classes of the new permutations will be the same.
+Note that the new class can be different from the earlier one.